 Clare Stachel tied the contest with 40 seconds left in regulation, before Nkem Ezurike scored the winner 4:58 into OT, sending U-M to a 2-1 win over Central Michigan in round one of the NCAA Championship.

-Greg Ryan recently concluded his seventh season at the helm of the University of Michigan women's soccer program.
+Greg Ryan is in his eighth season at the helm of the University of Michigan women's soccer program (2008-2015).
 During his 22-year collegiate coaching career, Ryan owns a record of 260-127-41 (.655) with nine NCAA Tournament appearances and two Final Four berths.
 In his seven-year tenure in Ann Arbor, Ryan is 75-46-23 (.601), guiding the Wolverines to five-straight winning seasons, three NCAA Championships bids (Elite Eight in 2013, Sweet 16 in 2012) and three top-three finishes in the Big Ten Conference.

 Upon being hired in February 2008, Ryan was tasked with rebuilding the program, placing an emphasis on smart, balanced and organized soccer.
 After two rebuilding years, Ryan and the Wolverines broke through in 2010, finishing with a 10-5-4 record -- equaling the total number of wins from the past two seasons combined -- and qualifying for the NCAA Championships, the program's first bid to the postseason since 2006.
 Adversity struck the team in 2011, as seven players were lost for the season due to illness or injury.
 Despite that, the Wolverines still finished with a winning record (9-8-2), achieving back-to-back winning seasons for the first time since 2003-04.

 Ryan came to Michigan after spending the previous three years (2005-07) as the head coach of the U.S. Women's National Team.
 There, he guided Team USA to a 45-1-9 record, including a bronze medal at the 2007 FIFA World Cup and a championship title at the 2005 Algarve Cup.
 Prior to his appointment as head coach, Ryan served as an assistant with the national team, helping Team USA secure a gold medal at the 2004 Olympics in Athens.